strimzi/proposals/056-zk-kraft-migration.md

 > NOTE: without an annotation on the `Kafka` custom resource to differentiate the operator behavior, the operator itself just creates the controllers in the pool and restarts the Kafka brokers to use them.
 ZooKeeper is not used anymore but no proper migration takes place (from ZooKeeper to KRaft metadata).
 Because of KRaft and related migration from ZooKeeper not supported yet, this can drive to the following [issue](https://github.com/strimzi/strimzi-kafka-operator/issues/9108).

-The operator has to wait for the KRaft controllers quorum to be formed, leader elected and the migration process moving into the state of waiting for brokers to register.
+The operator has to wait for the KRaft controllers being ready, the quorum to be formed and leader elected, then the migration process moves to the state of waiting for brokers to register.

 The FSM moves to a `WaitBrokersInMigration` state where the operator expects the user to ask for running the actual metadata migration.
-It means having the operator enabling the ZooKeeper migration on the brokers pool in order to actually start the migration (Phase 2).
+It means the operator has to enable the ZooKeeper migration on the brokers pool in order to actually start the migration (Phase 2).

 From this state it's still possible to not move forward with the migration.
 The user can delete the `KafkaNodePool` custom resource containing the definition of the KRaft controllers and remove the `strimzi.io/kraft-migration` annotation from the `Kafka` custom resource.
-The FSM moves back to the `NoMigration` state (or null) actually exiting from the migration process.
+The FSM moves back to the `NoMigration` state (or null) actually exiting from the migration process and the operator removes the `strimzi.io/kraft-migration-state` annotation from the `Kafka` custom resource.
 There is nothing to do with the brokers which are still configured to work with the ZooKeeper ensemble only.

 #### Phase 2: Enabling the migration on the brokers